AbrarS242/ShadowFlap/README.md

 1. Clone the repository to your local machine.
 2. Open the project in your preferred Java IDE.
+3. Add the `pom.xml` file as a Maven project or reload the dependencies within it.
-3. Run `ShadowFlap.java` in order to play the game.
+4. Run `ShadowFlap.java` in order to play the game.

 ## Dependencies